DidrikF/blockchain/README.md

 Your should now be ready to run the code.

 ### About the program
 The project was implemented in JavaScript, to be executed in the browser.
 Webpack and webpack-dev-server was used to bundle and server the HTML and JavaScript files involved.
 The graphical user interface (view) was build using the Vue front-end framework.
 By using Vue, dynamic binding between the elements on the page and the internal state of the application is abstracted away from the developer.
 The significant amount of event handlers necessary to implement the project in vanilla JavaScript is avoided by the use of the Vue.
 Whenever the application’s internal state changes, a re-render of the applications GUI is done automatically.
-Due to the technicalities of the GUI not being an important part of the project, the intricacies of the Vue framework and its usage in this project is not detailed in this report.
+Due to the technicalities of the GUI not being an important part of the project, the intricacies of the Vue framework and its usage in this project is not detailed here.

 For readers unfamiliar with the Vue framework, note the following:
 -	A Vue project is composed of components.
 A component independently handles its own state, has a render function expressing how it should be rendered in the Document Object Model (DOM), and holds various methods to work with the components data.